matze19999/CryptoBotV2onDocker/README.md

-# CryptoBotV2onDocker
+# CryptoBotV2onDocker (deutsch / Euro)
-##This is a Telegram Bot for checking your refund and some other values based on your coinbase pro account.
+## This is a Telegram Bot for checking your refund and some other values based on your coinbase pro account.

 ### Setup: